-7. RESCUER VENTILATIONS BETWEEN COMPRESSIONS A. B. C. D. Rescuer should place the barrier device (pocket mask/Shield with one way valve) on manikin Rescuer Gives 2 breaths 1 second each Each breath - minimum of .8 (through .7-liter line on new manikins) Complete breaths and return to compressions in less than 10 seconds (This will be measured from the end of last down stroke to the start of the first down stroke of the next cycle.)
-8. CONTINUE CPR FOR TIME STATED IN PROBLEM A. B. C. D. E. F. Provide 5 cycles of 30 chest compressions and 2 rescue breaths To check pulse, stop chest compressions for no more than 10 seconds after the first set of CPR Rescuer at patient's head maintains airway and checks for adequate breathing or coughing The rescuer giving compressions shall feel for a carotid pulse If no signs of circulation are detected, continue chest compressions and breaths and check for signs of circulation after each set A maximum of 10 seconds will be allowed to complete ventilations and required pulse checks between sets (this will be measured from the end of the last down stroke to the start of the first down stroke of the next cycle 9.
-RESCUER APPLIES THE AED (DURING THE FIFTH CYCLE OF COMPRESSIONS) 10.
-RESUME HIGH А. В. С. А. Rescuer continues compressions while other rescuer turns on AED and applies pads.
-RESCUERS SWITCH rescuer clears victim, allowing AED to analyze.
-(Judges shall provide an envelope indicating a shockable or non- shockable rhythm) If AED indicates a shockable rhythm, rescuer clears victim again and delivers shock. verbalize shock given Rescuer gives 30 compressions immediately after QUALITY CPR B. shock delivery (2 cycles).
-Other rescuer successfully delivers 2 breaths.
-11. CHANGING RESCUERS А. Change of rescuers shall be made in 5 seconds or less and will be completed as outlined in problem.
+A. Rescuer should place the barrier device (pocket 11. mask/Shield with one way valve) on manikin В. Rescuer Gives 2 breaths 1 second each 7.
+RESCUER VENTILATIONS C. Each breath - minimum of .8 (through .7-liter line on new manikins) BETWEEN COMPRESSIONS D. Complete breaths and return to compressions in less than 10 seconds (This will be measured from the end of last down stroke to the start of the first down stroke of the next cycle.)
+A. Provide 5 cycles of 30 chest compressions and 2 rescue breaths В. To check pulse, stop chest compressions for no more than 10 seconds after the first set of CPR C. Rescuer at patient's head maintains airway and checks for adequate breathing or coughing 8.
+CONTINUE CPR FOR TIME STATED D. The rescuer giving compressions shall feel for a carotid pulse IN PROBLEM E. If no signs of circulation are detected, continue chest compressions and breaths and check for signs of circulation after each set F. A maximum of 10 seconds will be allowed to complete ventilations and required pulse checks between sets (this will be measured from the end of the last down stroke to the start of the first down stroke of the next cycle A. Rescuer continues compressions while other rescuer turns on AED and applies pads.
+9. RESCUER APPLIES THE AED (DURING THE FIFTH CYCLE OF COMPRESSIONS) В. RESCUERS SWITCH rescuer clears victim, allowing AED to analyze.
+(Judges will verbalize shall provide an envelope indicating a shockable or non-shockable rhythm) COM RESISTAN C. If AED indicates a shockable rhythm, rescuer clears victim again and delivers shock. verbalize shock given 10.
+RESUME HIGH A. Rescuer gives 30 compressions immediately after shock delivery (2 cycles).
+QUALITY CPR В. Other rescuer successfully delivers 2 breaths.
+11. CHANGING RESCUERS A. Change of rescuers shall be made in 5 seconds or less and will be completed as outlined in problem.
 Team must switch every 5 cycles in less than 5 seconds.
-12. CHECK FOR RETURN OF PULSE А. В. After providing required CPR (outlined in problem), check for return of pulse (within 10 seconds) "Ask judge for presence of a pulse."
+12. CHECK FOR RETURN OF PULSE A. After providing required CPR (outlined in problem), check for return of pulse (within 10 seconds) B. "Ask judge for presence of a pulse."